2023 Best Online Doctor of Nursing Practice (DNP) Degrees

 Can a DNP Prescribe Medication or Write Prescriptions?

 Some DNPs can prescribe pharmaceutical and non-pharmaceutical treatments.
 It's accurate to say that NPs can write prescriptions in all 50 states.
 But not all DNP graduates are NPs, who must pass a comprehensive exam.
 Even NPs may have restrictions on the types of substances they can prescribe in some states.
 They may also need to arrange with a physician to oversee their prescription authority in some states.

 What Is the Highest Nursing Degree?

-The highest clinical nursing degree is the DNP, while the Ph.D. is the terminal degree in nursing research.
+The highest clinical nursing degree is the DNP.
+The PhD in nursing is the terminal degree in nursing research.

 20,000 Hours Spent on Research Annually

 Launching Rankings Since 2009